SAP/ui5-tooling/docs/pages/GettingStarted.md

 1. Define the framework you want to use

     You can choose between the OpenUI5 and the SAPUI5 Framework.
 Don't know which one to choose?
-Checkout our [documentation on the differences between OpenUI5 and SAPUI5](./SAPUI5.md#differences-between-openui5-and-sapui5).
+Check out our [documentation on the differences between OpenUI5 and SAPUI5](./SAPUI5.md#differences-between-openui5-and-sapui5).

     **[OpenUI5](https://openui5.hana.ondemand.com/)**
     ```sh